ltzmax/maxcogs/docs/cogs/pingreplace.rst

 ----
 Usage
 ----
 This cog only shows the bot ping and does not really do anything special other than that.
-This cog shows the pokemon names instead of ``ping pong`` with the bot's latency since i do believe alot people do not care about ``ping pong`` so i made it with pokemon names.
-This has the full list of pokemons from the national dex.
+This cog shows the pokemon names instead of ``pong`` with the bot's latency since i do believe alot people do not care about ``pong`` so i made it with random pokemon names because i'm such a pokemon nerd and wanted to do it this way.
+This has the full list of pokemons from the entire national dex.

 ----
 Commands